freedomofpress/securedrop-docs/docs/remote_svs.rst

 to perform any necessary maintenance or troubleshooting tasks, it is possible for journalists to use SecureDrop in remote locations.

-This may be a good option for organizations with a distributed staff or a strong work-from-home culture, although it's important to weight the risks and benefits of setting up remote access by adding additional Secure Viewing Stations (SVS).

 Risk Mitigation for Remote Secure Viewing Stations
 --------------------------------------------------

-One option to allow uninterrupted access to SecureDrop is to set up a remote Secure Viewing Station for the use by individual journalists.
+One option to allow uninterrupted access to SecureDrop is to set up a remote Secure Viewing Station for use by individual journalists.

+This may be a good option for organizations with a distributed staff or a strong work-from-home culture, although it's important to weigh the risks and benefits of setting up remote access by adding additional Secure Viewing Stations (SVS).

 .. warning:: This increases the risk of the SVS—and its Submission Key—being
              compromised.